Govardhan Gardens Bamboo Nursery is the first diversified tropical bamboo nursery

 windbreaks and erosion control.
 Makes an impenetrable hedge.
 Shoots are

-Small, ornamental species; grows well
+Small, ornamental species; grows well in light shade,

 Similar like F. fungosa but slightly larger (up to